rooseveltframework/roosevelt/README.md

 - <a href='http://expressjs.com/'>express</a> - a minimal and flexible node.js web application framework
 - <a href='https://github.com/kethinov/teddy'>teddy</a> - an easy-to-read, HTML-based, mostly logic-less DOM templating engine
 - <a href='http://lesscss.org/'>LESS</a> - dynamic CSS language extensions
+- <a href='https://github.com/emberfeather/less.js-middleware'>less-middleware</a> - Connect middleware for LESS compiling
 - <a href='https://github.com/ryanmcgrath/wrench-js'>wrench</a> - used by the CLI tool to help you create your sample app

 License